gaetgu/rtmp-server-docs/README.md

 Fire up a terminal in the directory in which you have the key pair.
 Run `sudo chmod 400 <yourkeypairname>.pem`.
 Then, run `sudo ssh -i '<yourkeypairname>.pem' ubuntu@<yourpublicdns>`, replacing <yourpublicdns> with the string copied earlier.
 If all goes well, your terminal should ask you if you want to keep connecting.
 Type yes and hit enter.
 If you do not get this message and instead get something like "the host is not available at this time", just give it a few minutes and try again.

+*EDIT:   On WSL, it is a little harder to access the files in order to run the above commands.
+Use [this](https://www.howtogeek.com/426749/how-to-access-your-linux-wsl-files-in-windows-10/) to know how to access your WSL file location.
+Once you have that, copy the* .pem *file into the WSL folder, then you should be able to run these commands.*

 Once you are in, you are going to need to install a few things.
 Run these commands one at a time: